Nate Wilbourne: Advocacy and career

+Future Generations Act

+He is the Future Generations Lead at the Wellbeing Economy Alliance Aotearoa, leading the campaign for a Future Generations Act in New Zealand.
+He commented on polling conducted in August 2026 which showed that 82% of New Zealanders support a law requiring governments to consider the long-term impacts of their decisions on future generations when they develop laws and policies.

+Conservation work

 In 2023 and 2024, Wilbourne took part in the translocation of 198 fluttering shearwater chicks to the Wharariki Ecosanctuary, a predator-proof fenced sanctuary established by HealthPost Nature Trust at the northern-most point of the South Island.
 The translocation was part of a three-year plan to translocate a total of 250 fluttering shearwater chicks to the sanctuary.
 His conservation work also includes helping boost the number of kororā (little penguins) and tītī (sooty shearwaters) in the area.

 At 13 years old, Wilbourne became involved with Forest & Bird Youth.
 To get young people involved in conservation within his region, he set up a 'Youth Hub.'
-There is now up to 40 youth supporting the hub.
+There are now up to 40 young people supporting the hub.
+He has also volunteered for conservation work in places like Farewell Spit, and advocated for environmental NGOs like Forest and Bird.